brimdata/super/book/src/super-sql/types/time.md

 ### Time Types

-> _WARNING: These data types are going to change in a forthcoming relese of SuperSQL._
+> _WARNING: These data types are going to change in a forthcoming release of SuperSQL._

 The `time` type represents an unsigned 64-bit number of nanoseconds since epoch.